CSCfi/fairdata-ida/Docker_Setup.md

 ## 7. Login to https://ida.fd-dev.csc.fi

-You should now be able to login to `https://ida.fd-dev.csc.fi`, either with local login on the left side of the home page as `admin` with password `admin` or as `test_user` with pasword `test`, or if you optionally generated the Fairdata test accounts (see below) you should be able to log in with SSO login using any of the Fairdata test accounts and credentials in `fairdata-secrets/fairdata-test-accounts/config/credentials.json`
+You should now be able to login to `https://ida.fd-dev.csc.fi`, either with local login on the left side of the home page as `$NC_ADMIN_USER` with password `$NC_ADMIN_PASS` or as `test_user` with pasword `$TEST_USER_PASS`, as defined in `/var/ida/config/config.sh`, or if you optionally generated the Fairdata test accounts (see below) you should be able to log in with SSO login using any of the Fairdata test accounts and credentials in `fairdata-secrets/fairdata-test-accounts/config/credentials.json`

 ## 8. Run automated tests

-To verify that the IDA service is fully functional, run the following command:
+To verify that all components of the IDA service are fully functional, run the automated tests.

+### 8.1 Core IDA automated tests

+The automated tests for the core IDA service and postprocessing agents can be run with the following command:

 ```
 docker exec -w /var/ida -it $(docker ps -q -f name=ida-nextcloud) /var/ida/tests/run-tests
 ```

+### 8.2 IDA command line tools automated tests

 The automated tests for the IDA command line tools can be run with the following command: